 - Optimize toward a goal.
 For example, if you are trying to encourage users to a free consultation, this is likely to be more effective on its own page, rather than as an email opt-in.
 Don’t overwhelm people with too many things to do or they might not do anything at all.

 - Keep the audience you are trying to reach in mind.
-For example, family law landing pages should look different to those that relate to business law.
+For example, family law landing pages should look different from those that relate to business law.
 Specializing is likely to produce the best results, so keep that in mind and produce landing pages toward that end.

 - Focus on the keywords you are targeting.
 Use the right keywords on each landing page, and work them organically into your content.
 With the right phrases in place, your landing pages should attract more organic traffic, which increases your potential to draw visitors in who might later become clients.